-You have covered 300 TL of 360 Liras so far.
-If you would add Istanbul Archaeology Museums (60 TL) or Turkish Islamic Art Museum (60 TL) or Galata Tower (100 TL) to your itinerary that would cover the price of the museum pass.
+You have covered 950 TL of 2500 Liras so far.
+If you include Istanbul Archaeology Museums (340 TL) and Turkish Islamic Art Museum (390 TL) and Galata Tower (650 TL) in your itinerary, the total price will come to 2330 TL and you almost cover the cost of the card.